lowercasename/beyond-gender-manifesto/section-01.md

 We expect SF to reveal the wondrous strangeness of the present.
 We expect a great deal from SF because this is what it is for!

-**One impossible calls out to the others**, imagining one another into communities of being.
+One impossible calls out to the others, imagining one another into communities of being.

 And, to this end, we expect more funding for writers and academics from minoritized backgrounds; more acknowledgement of the labour that is disproportionately done by those who are least compensated for it; more spaces dedicated to the imagining, sharing and proliferation of this kind of SF.